 - apply to VCAT to change the rental agreement so that you are no longer included in it

 - apply to VCAT to end the rental agreement.

-The protected person can do this even if they did not sign the original rental agreement, as long as the property is the main place they live.
+A person who has experienced family violence or an otherwise protected person can do this even if they did not sign the original rental agreement, as long as the property is the main place they live.